Part IB briefing notes - general information

 Students who take the language programme for engineers in Part IB may offer this course as one of their two options in Paper 8, or they may choose to enter for a language certificate.
 The certificate will record the level of their course (i.e. beginners’, intermediate or advanced) and the standard achieved.

-Students who wish to offer the Language Option as one of their electives should inform the Language Programme Director Dr David Tual and Lisa Morrow as well as their Director of Studies, no later than Monday 6 March 2017.
+Students who wish to offer the Language Option as one of their electives should inform the Language Programme Director Dr David Tual and Lisa Davies as well as their Director of Studies, no later than Monday 5 March 2018.
 No applications to offer the language option will be accepted after this date.

 See the Part IB coursework introduction for an outline of the activities, together with the timetabled sessions allocated to them.